ertw/ft_minishop/README.md

 ## ft_minishop

 This is a toy PHP application for learning.
+It was a two-day project that we started saturday morning and finished Sunday around midnight.

 ##### Requirements: